null8626/tio.js/README.md

 </details>
 <details>
-<summary><b>Setting a default language</b></summary>
+<summary><b>Setting a default programming language</b></summary>

-Set a default language so you don't have to repeat the same arguments all over again.
+Set a default programming language so you don't have to repeat the same arguments all over again.

 ```js
 tio.defaultLanguage = 'python3'